AdobeDocs/analytics.en/help/analyze/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="aa-template--searchEngineRankRankedReport"
 >title="View which page of search results a visitor clicked through to your site.
-For example, if your site appears on the second page of a search engine's search results, the dimension item for this variable is "Search Page 2"."
+For example, if your site appears on the second page of a search engine's search results, the dimension item for this variable is Search Page 2."
 >abstract="**This can help you** better understand the how high your pages are ranking in search results.<br/>**Based on what you learn, you might** do any number of things, improve your SEO strategy to ensure your content is showing up on the first page of search results."

 <!-- markdownlint-enable MD034 -->